Best At Home Herpes Test

 The biggest problem is that these tests aren’t cheap – one blood test can cost up to $100, and a comprehensive panel test costs an average of $350.
 PersonaLabs doesn’t work with insurance, so these tests will be out-of-pocket.

-When all else fails, you can always reach out to your primary care provider for a herpes screening.
+When you need a doctor’s guidance (which may be before doing any at-home testing) you can always reach out to your primary care provider for a herpes screening.
 They will be able to get you a lab test — whether that is a blood test, tissue sample, or something else — and help you walk through the results.
 Of course, several issues may apply here:

 • Your primary care provider knows you so your results will not be anonymous nor as private as an at-home testing service.